-The best course of action, according to Weiss and Hughes, is to push for resolution bringing together all the involved parties: the managers should encourage their employees to bring the other parties into the conversation and work together through a solution, sharing all the information necessary (from all sides).
+The best course of action, according to Weiss and Hughes, is to push for a resolution by bringing together all the involved parties: the managers should encourage their employees to bring the other parties into the conversation and work together through a solution, sharing all the information necessary (from all sides).
 You probably recognise the patterns for the Collaboration conflict resolution technique.

 5. Ensure that managers resolve escalated conflicts directly with their counterparts

-The management should show the same commitment required from the teams, to solve conflicts collaboratively with other departments.
+The management should show the same commitment required from the teams to solve conflicts collaboratively with other departments.
 Escalated conflict should be resolved by management by involving all interested parties.

-6. Make the process for escalated conflict-resolution transparent.
+6. Make the process for escalated conflict resolution transparent.

 Conflict is unavoidable in human relationships (or animal for a fact), so face it head on… but with the right approach, according to the context, if you intend to solve the situation you are in and have your needs met: